CrayLabs/SmartSim/doc/orchestrator.rst

 .. note::

   Pinning _only_ affects the co-located deployment because both the application and the database are sharing the same compute node.
-For the clustered deployment, a shard occupies the entirerty of the node.
+For the clustered deployment, a shard occupies the entirety of the node.

 Redis